 I priced up two pairs of these crimp bead earrings, with some average and some semi-precious beads.
 I purchased all of the beads and findings I needed and got to work.

-The first project below is a three beaded, three strand earring, it’s made with 6mm glass beads and they cost me just 70 cents per pair to make (and this is being conservative).
+The first project below is a three-beaded, three-strand earring, it’s made with 6mm glass beads and they cost me just 70 cents per pair to make at the time of writing (and this is being conservative).
 If I had used 6mm Swarovski Crystal Bicone beads they would have cost $1.50.

 The only problem I’m having now is learning how to part with them all… they look so good!

 - Stranded beading wire

 - Jewelry Findings Crimp beads and Ear wires

 Step1 Cut two lengths of beading wire of about 2 inches (3 for a longer earring).